Where creation tools fall short

 What this is really about

 Image comparison is not about detecting difference.
 It is about making a decision.
-The sequence is always the same: align, inspect, localize, verify, measure, decide.

 Read the image comparison manual